renakim/renakim.github.io/_posts/2022-01-11-w5100s-evb-pico-azure-iotcentral.md

 $ ./convert_cert.sh <Certificate path>
 ```

-The key file is also converted in the same way.
+The key file is also can be convert in the same way.

-### Create file
+### Modify file

 Put the corresponding values in the `sample_cert.c` file.